OblitAnonymous/AutoZabbix/README.md

 2. __PyZabbix__ is a Python library that provides a simplified interface for communicating with the Zabbix API.
 This library makes it easy to interact with the Zabbix API and perform common tasks such as retrieving host and trigger data, creating and updating hosts, and setting up monitoring templates.

-3. Finally, the __Zabbix API__ provides a tobust and flexible interface for interfacing with the Zabbix server.
+3. Finally, the __Zabbix API__ provides a robust and flexible interface for interfacing with the Zabbix server.
 By using the API, you can automate tasks that would otherwise require manual configuration within the Zabbix user interface.
 This allows for faster and more efficient management of your monitoring infrastructure.

 Together, these tools provide a powerful solution for managing hosts within the Zabbix Server.